-What does your loyalty to brand-name products stem from?
+Why are you loyal to brand-name products?
 Do you think the items are truly superior in quality, or have you been won over by fancy marketing campaigns?

-Either way, it’s likely you’re spending more than you need to just for a label.
-A new study “estimates Americans are wasting about $44 billion a year on name brands, when they could be buying the exact same products if they switched to cheaper store brands,” CNN Money said.
+Either way, it’s likely you’re spending too much just for a label.
+A 2014 study “estimates Americans are wasting about $44 billion a year on name brands, when they could be buying the exact same products if they switched to cheaper store brands,” according to CNN Money.

-That study also found that those in the know, like pharmacists and professional chefs, most often buy the store brand for health care products and baking supplies, respectively, while the rest of us are much more likely to buy name brands, which usually cost twice as much, CNN Money said.
+That study also found that people in the know, such as pharmacists and professional chefs, most often buy store brands for health care products like aspirin and cooking ingredients like sugar, respectively.

 1. Pantry items

 If professional chefs and bakers aren’t overpaying for pantry staples like salt, sugar and baking powder, why should you?
-Sugar is sugar, regardless of what name appears on the label.
+Sugar is sugar, regardless of which name appears on the label.

-Will the everyday home cook notice a difference between name-brand garlic salt that costs 50 cents an ounce and the generic for 18 cents an ounce?
+Will the everyday home cook notice a difference between name-brand garlic salt that costs 50 cents an ounce and the generic for 25 cents an ounce?
+The pros say “no.”

 2. Cleaning products